gonzalo-chumillas/gonzalo-chumillas.github.io/_posts/2020-01-16-ui-feedback.md

 const status = _.get(state.error, 'response.status')
 ```

 **Do not write literal messages.
-Use a translator system instead.** In our case we use the [i18next](https://www.i18next.com/) library:
+Use a translation system instead.** In our case we use the [i18next](https://www.i18next.com/) library:

 ```jsx
 // WRONG !!!